Updated on 22 September 2021

 Adults and children: €38 / person

-All year round, avoid January, February, March ( low temperatures imply appropriate equipment).
+All year round until mid-September.
+Avoid January, February, March (low temperatures imply appropriate equipment).
 Dates are suggested in advance.
-Tours are led by Reinald and Antoine.
+Tours are led by Reinald, Antoine, Xavier, Salomé, Margot, Oscar or Alexandre.

 The above information is subject to change.